isomerpages/ogp-buildforgood/index.md

   - hero:
       background: /images/hero banner.png
   - infopic:
-      title: Building in progress
+      title: A month-long citizen hackathon
-      description: From tackling scams, environment and sustainability to supporting the elderly & youth, our builders are working tirelessly to make Singapore better.
+      description: From tackling scams and environmental problems to healthcare and employment issues, find out more about the teams' solutions to build a better Singapore.
       button: explore projects
       url: /projects/ahmapower/
       alt: Image alt text